Bucky-Cheng/pairWiseAlgo/README.md

 Language Java, JDK:1.8   IDE: IntelliJ IDEA,   Maven: No

-Have initial input data, need to modify the expected input data , the data is Spring[][].
+Have initial input data, need to modify the expected input data , the data format is Spring[][].

 Initial input data String[][] initial = new String[][]{
         {"F", "B", "E"},